kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 - During the `beta` and `RC` periods of the WordPress release cycle when `wp/X.Y` (example `wp/5.7`) branch for the release is already present.
 - For WordPress minor releases and WordPress security releases (example `5.1.1`).

-1. Check out the relevant WordPress major branch (If the minor release is 5.2.1, check out `wp/5.2`).
+1. Check out the relevant WordPress major branch (If the minor release is `5.2.1`, check out `wp/5.2`).
 2. Create a feature branch from that branch, and cherry-pick the merge commits for the needed bug fixes onto it.
-The cherry-picking process can be automated with the [`npm run other:cherry-pick` script](#block-editor/contributors/code/auto-cherry-picking).
+The cherry-picking process can be automated with the [`npm run other:cherry-pick`](#block-editor/contributors/code/auto-cherry-picking) script.
 3. Create a Pull Request from this branch targeting the WordPress major branch used above.
 4. Merge the Pull Request using the “Rebase and Merge” button to keep the history of the commits.